achlmang/AgriWeatherStation/README.md

 4. **[BME280 Sensor](https://development.libelium.com/agriculture-sensor-guide/sensors#temperature-humidity-and-pressure-sensor-bme280)**: Provides fast response times and high accuracy for measuring humidity, temperature, and pressure, optimized for low noise and high resolution.

+You can find more information by reffering to those guides from [Libelium](https://www.libelium.com/): [Waspmote Technical Guide](https://development.libelium.com/waspmote-technical-guide) and [Agriculture Sensor Guide](https://development.libelium.com/agriculture-sensor-guide)

 ### Practical Part

 #### Data Acquisition and Control from the IoT Device